botpress/botpress/docs/guide/docs/main/content.md

 ---
 id: content
-title: CMS
+title: Creating & Formatting Responses
 ---

 Botpress includes its own **Content Management System** (or **CMS**) to manage all the content of a bot.
 Everything your bot says comes from the CMS.
 Before we start discussing how you can create and edit the content of your bot, we should understand the different concepts of the CMS in Botpress.

 ## Content Type

-A **Content Types** defines the structure of what the bot sends.
-It also tells how the content should be rendered.
-For instance, a Content Type could be a simple text or an image or a carousel.
+The content type defines the structure of what your bot sends.
+It also establishes how the content should be rendered.
+For instance, a Content-Type could be a simple text or an image, or a carousel.
 It can be as simple or as complex as you want.
 They can describe anything and everything – they most often are domain-specific to your bot.

 > **🌟 Tip**: As a general rule, the more domain-specific the Content Types are, the easier it is to manage the bot for non-technical people.

 Content Types are very specific to the bots they are associated with.
 Here are some typical examples:

+- The built-in "Text" defines how text is rendered (using markdown).
 - A restaurant "Menu" and "MenuPage" types
 - A "QuestionWithChoices" type
 - An "ImportantBroadcast" type